Services

 Using Services in Handlers

-Services are accessed through typed handles in your handler code.
+Services are accessed through the Context:

 Database Example